Boykina3/CPS_490_Messenger_-project/README.md

 ### 8 Adding tokens/Updating tokens
 ---

-A user gets tokens when they sign up and when they click add tokens **Frontend:** User signs up then logs in the balance of 100 tokens is shown on their page.
+A user gets tokens when they sign up and when they click add tokens.

+**Frontend:** User signs up then logs in the balance of 100 tokens is shown on their page.

 **Backend:** When user is confirmed signed up the backend creates User document adding `tokens:100` this will give to every new account that is signed up and will be sent to the frontend so the UI will show the user.